 Boone, said Thorne was initially paralyzed from the neck down but has recently shown some improvement since the accident.

-Ford Motor Co. was ames as a defendant because the Expedition’s roof, restraint system and windows all were defectively designed and manufactured, making the SUV uncrashworthy, said Boone.
+Ford Motor Co. was named as a defendant because the Expedition’s roof, restraint system and windows all were defectively designed and manufactured, making the SUV uncrashworthy, said Boone.

 Moody Tire Service Inc. of Montgomery was named as a defendant, said Boone, because it supplied the tires.
 Wal-Mart Associates Inc. is also a defendant because one of its stores serviced the SUV at one point.